allegravia/tutorial-cytoscape/tutorials/4 - analysing genomic data with Cytoscape.md

 ---

+### Loading a table of node annotations (node biotype)
+In this MTI network nodes can be of different type, such as miRNA, protein-coding and non protein-coding nodes.
+To enrich the network with this useful information about the node:

+- download annotations on gene biotype obtained from Ensembl [BioMart](https://www.ensembl.org/biomart/martview/), and stored in file: [**nodes2type.txt**] (https://github.com/allegravia/tutorial-cytoscape/blob/main/data/nodes2type.txt)
+- import the file as node table columns by using **File → Import → Table from File** (All the default values should be correct for importing the data, so just click on OK.)

+This will import all of the data in the spreadsheet and associate each row with the corresponding node.
+Again, you should be able to see the new annotation column added in the spreadsheet shown in the Node Table panel.

+---

 ### Adjust network style

 Recalling methods learned in this cytoscape tutorial on [**[Basic Data Visualization](https://cytoscape.org/cytoscape-tutorials/protocols/basic-data-visualization/#/) from [Cytoscape GitHub website](https://github.com/cytoscape/cytoscape-tutorials).**], modify your network view as follows: